 Look at your map and draw a circle in a one mile radius around the last confirmed sighting.
 Go back to the last confirmed place that your dog was seen and flyer heavily in a one mile radius.
 Don’t let false assumptions or geographic barriers deter you.
 Don’t assume that your dog would NEVER have crossed the highway or the river or the lake.
 False assumptions will make you miss possible sightings and leads.

+Make sure you have listed your dog with our partner, Pet FBI at www.petfbit.org so that his or information is maintained in a centralized, national database.
 Talk to everybody!
 Put a flyer in their hands and ask them if they have seen your dog or if they think a dog may have been hanging around their house or farm.
 Did they see dog tracks under their bird feeder?
 Was their dog poop in their yard when it shouldn’t be there?
 Was their outdoor cat food disappearing faster than normal?

 Visit EVERY place that serves food in the one mile radius.
 Don’t forget convenience stores and gas stations!
 Talk with the kitchen staff and management.
 Did anybody see a dog hanging out near the dumpsters?
 Did anybody notice dog tracks near the dumpsters in the winter?
 Did any restaurant patrons mention a dog hanging out in the parking lot?
 Did anybody see a similar looking dog being walked in their neighborhood?